cilium/cilium.io/src/posts/2020-10-20-ebpf-summit-2020/index.md

   - Conference
   - Summit
 ogImage: ogimage.png
-ogSummary: `
-The first ever eBPF Summit is just over one week out and we are already well past 1'000 registrations.
+ogSummary: "The first ever eBPF Summit is just over one week out and we are already well past 1'000 registrations.
 We have been blown away by the number of talk and keynote proposals.
 This also meant that we had to turn down many fantastic talks and we hope that our selection provides an interesting and diverse set of talks.
 Some of the content that did not make the schedule will be posted as blog posts on ebpf.io over the coming weeks.
 In this post, we'll give a quick preview of what to be excited about and how to plan to attend the event.
-`
+"
 ---

 The first ever eBPF Summit is just over one week out and we are already well